-Other tracks can be played from 25% to 200% of their original speed, and their pitch can be independently adjusted by up to an octave in either direction.
+Other tracks can be played from 25% to 200% of their original speed, and users with iOS 8 or later can also independently adjust the pitch of each track by up to an octave.

 Audio

 When needed, forScore's audio panel can be found along the bottom of the main view.
 It appears and disappears along with the rest of forScore's controls when you tap the center of the screen.